 - Improving employee engagement by conveying to individuals that they are valued as professionals.

-There are many other benefits to having well-rounded training and development programs, but a company will only realize those benefits when it strategic improvement efforts.
-Here are ten tips to keep employees engaged and improve training and development.
+There are many other benefits to having well-rounded training and development programs, but a company will only realize those benefits with intentional improvement efforts.
+Here are twelve tips to keep employees engaged and retained with training and development.

 Successful companies take an intentional approach to improving their training and development strategies.
 Because organizations have unique struggles and needs, what works for one organization might not work for another.
-But there are some best practices.
-We learned from Top Workplaces ten tips that can help you improve your training and development strategies.
+But there are some universal best practices.
+These tips will help any organization improve its training and development strategy.

 Start by aligning training and development programs with company goals to achieve the best results.
 While this may sound simple, it’s an often overlooked step.
 From higher productivity and quality to customer and employee satisfaction, working towards an established goal is a key training recommendation.
 Company leaders should benchmark any business goals against their competition to understand how to adjust their existing programs.